-The Nigeria National Accreditation System (NiNAS) is Nigeria’s national accreditation body recognised internationally to accredit conformity assessment bodies (CABs) such as laboratories (testing, medical testing and calibration), inspection bodies and certification bodies, in accordance with the relevant ISO (International Organisation for Standardisation) series of standards and guides.
-NiNAS’ accreditation attests to the technical competence and impartiality of the CABs to provide conformity assessment services that are recognised internationally.
-Accreditation reduces the need for multiple inspection of goods and services supplied by accredited CABs.
+The Nigeria National Accreditation System (NiNAS) is Nigeria’s national accreditation body (NAB) responsible for the accreditation of conformity assessment bodies (CABs) such as laboratories (testing, medical testing and calibration), inspection bodies and certification bodies, in accordance with the relevant ISO (International Organisation for Standardisation) and IEC (International Electrotechnical Commission) series of standards and guides.
+NiNAS’ accreditation attests to the technical competence and impartiality of the CABs to consistently provide conformity assessment services that are recognised internationally.
+Accreditation reduces the need for multiple inspections of goods and services supplied by accredited CABs.

 NiNAS was established as a key component of the National Quality Infrastructure Project (NQIP) for Nigeria.
 NQIP is aimed at supporting the missing standards and quality control bodies, which Nigeria needs in order to improve the quality of goods and services exchanged in both the national and international markets.
 NQIP will ensure the safety, integrity and marketability of goods and services, and the removal of technical barriers to trade.